 Slapped with a “UNESCO World Heritage Site” badge, Budapest is one of the most beautiful cities in Europe.
 While much of Hungary is going through some crazy things, I consider the city the last bastion of hope and unity.
 Alright, that was a bit cheesy.
 But I’m not joking when I say that Budapest is legit.
 Like it’s a city for cool peeps.
 Just take my word for it or at least check out the photos about to be unveiled in front of your eyes.

-Budapest wins by synergizing (word!) its cool & laid-back attitude with an intriguing history and artistic lifestyle, and I’m not talking about Hipsters.
-Whether you’re a first timer or not, hipster or cool there’s a lot to see and do in this city.
+Budapest wins by synergizing (word!) its relaxed & laid-back attitude with an intriguing history and artistic lifestyle, and I’m not talking about Hipsters.
+Whether you’re a first-timer or not, hipster or cool, there’s a lot to see and do in this city.

 1 – Check out the Parliament Building